 - Stage 4 (Severe) - After you finish exercising, if you still feel pain the next day and even light physical activity or movement is a problem, that's stage 4.

-If your pain is stage 1 or 2, it can generally be treated with over the counter pain medication or RICE.
-That stands for Rest, Ice Compression and Elevation.
-RICE is often the best treatment for soft tissue injuries such as bruises, sprains and strains.
-RICE also works on pulled muscles and to relieve muscle spasms.
+If your pain is stage 1 or 2, it can generally be treated with over the counter pain medication or rest, compression and elevation.

 Pain that's stage 3 or 4 you should seek medical help for immediately.